 Each system is designed to fit individual roof sizes and configurations, and can be installed to run vertically up, down, or horizontally across the roof.
 Each 4m section can be linked with another to provide a full length walkway, allowing for complete roof coverage.

 Asbestos roofs are a ticking time bomb, and once they are damaged they can become a serious hazard, and a costly, time-consuming and complicated challenge to repair.

-By investing in a Board-Walk, you can be safe in the knowledge you are prepared should the worst occur.
+By investing in a Roof Walk, you can be safe in the knowledge you are prepared should the worst occur.

-For more information about Board-Walk, or any of our safe access solutions for fragile or asbestos roofs, call us on 01767 691812 or use our online contact form.
+For more information about Roof Walk, or any of our safe access solutions for fragile or asbestos roofs, call us on 01767 691812 or use our online contact form.